dskretta/dskretta/README.md

 - 👯 I’m looking to collaborate on ...
 PoC's of exploits to learn and practice
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Participating in almost 2 dozen CTF competitions!
-- 📫 How to reach me: ... on linkedin as, Dimitrios Skrettas!
+- 📫 How to reach me: ... on linkedin.
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
 I love to swim and read